Attend

 75 minutes

-Before the Conference
+Tasks for Moderators Before the Conference

 REVIEW | Moderators need to review the Speaker Guidelines for Breakout Sessions, which includes important guidance for presenting authors.
-Access your Speaker Center to review the session details, including presentation titles, presenting authors, presenting author bio information, presenting author name pronunciation, and abstract information, if permitted by the author.
+Access your OpenWater account to review the session date and time.
+Further details, including presentation titles, presenting authors, presenting author bio information, presenting author name pronunciation, and abstract information, if permitted by the author, will be accessible in the OpenWater account portal in early April, after the abstract waitlist closes.

 CONFIRM | Three to four weeks prior to the conference, moderators must contact presenting authors to discuss the session and coordinate presentations.
-If you or a presenting author cannot attend, contact your CSTE Program Staff Lead immediately.
+If you or a presenting author cannot attend, contact [email protected] immediately.

-REMIND | Presenting authors must upload presentation slides in Speaker Center by the advance deadline on Friday, May 25, 2025 by 11:59PM EDT.
+REMIND | Presenting authors must upload presentation slides in their OpenWater account by the advance deadline on Thursday, May 7, 2026 by 11:59PM EDT.
 After the advance deadline, presentations may only be uploaded or updated onsite in the Speaker Ready Room, no later than 24 hours prior to the start of your session.

 During Your Session